|

 Business Strategy Defined

-A full statement of a selected business strategy is a
+A full statement of a selected business

 business plan defining: